thesabinelim/comp1531-slackr/README.md

 * 27/09/2019: user_profile description and parameters clarified and fixed
 * 27/09/2019: message_edit and message_remove interface descriptions fixed
 * 27/09/2019: user_profile_sethandle, user_profiles_uploadphoto; updated
+* 29/09/2019: user_profile_sethandle had error "name_last is more than 50 characters" removed

 An overview of this background and this project can be found in a short video found [HERE](https://youtu.be/Mzg3UGv3TSw).